sewenew/redis-plus-plus/README.md

 using OptionalStringPair = Optional<std::pair<std::string, std::string>>;
 ```

-#### Exception

-`Redis` throws exceptions if it receives an *Error Reply* or something bad happens, e.g. failed to create a connection to server, or connection to server is broken.
-All exceptions derived from `Error` class.
-See [errors.h](https://github.com/sewenew/redis-plus-plus/blob/master/src/sw/redis%2B%2B/errors.h) for details.

-- `Error`: Generic error.
-It's also the base class of other exceptions.
-- `IoError`: There's some IO error with the connection.
-- `TimeoutError`: Read or write operation was timed out.
-It's a derived class of `IoError`.
-- `ClosedError`: Redis server closed the connection.
-- `ProtoError`: The command or reply is invalid, and we cannot process it with Redis protocol.
-- `OomError`: *hiredis* library got an out-of-memory error.
-- `ReplyError`: Redis server returned an error reply, e.g. we try to call `redis::lrange` on a Redis hash.
-- `WatchError`: Watched key has been modified.
-See [Watch section](#watch) for details.

-**NOTE**: *NULL REPLY*` is not taken as an exception.
-For example, if we try to `GET` a non-existent key, we'll get a *NULL Bulk String Reply*.
-Instead of throwing an exception, we return the *NULL REPLY* as a null `Optional<T>` object.
-Also see [Optional section](#optional).

 #### Examples

 Let's see some examples on how to send commands to Redis server.